grnet/kamaki/docs/installation.rst

 Setup a virtual enviroment (optional)
 """""""""""""""""""""""""""""""""""""

-With virtualenv users can setup kamaki and synnefo services in a sandbox environment.
+With virtualenv users can setup kamaki and Synnefo services in a sandbox environment.

 .. code-block:: console